hhaidrr/notes/product-engineering/industry-research/software-industry/history/touch_screens.md

 layout from physical hardware.

 ## Following Pros
-This was extremely valuable since the same hardware could be used to facilititate the user of many different applications.
+This was extremely valuable since the same hardware could be used to facilitate the user of many different applications.

 WIP...